Drip Scheduling allows you to schedule the release of your course content over time!

 - This feature is available on All Paid Plans

-- Drip Schedule applies to availability of lesson content specifically, it does not include notification emails.
+- Drip Schedule applies to the availability of lesson content specifically, it does not include notification emails.
 Learn more here: How are students notified when new Drip Content is released?

 - Drip Schedule applies to all students enrolled in your course.
-We don't currently have the option to adjust a Drip Schedule on a per student basis.
+We don't currently have the option to adjust a Drip Schedule on a per-student basis.
 If you would like to add your vote to this feature request, please let us know!

 - Editing the course's Drip Schedule that has an existing Drip Schedule will impact existing enrolled users.

 - Drip Schedules do not prevent access to previous lessons.
 In the case that a student was not able to complete a lesson on the release date, they can sign back in whenever they are able, continue where they left off, and access to lessons will be determined by the specific Drip Schedule set up.

 What time will drip content be released to the student?

 If you create a student enrollment date Drip Schedule, and a lesson is set to release 1 day after enrollment, the student will have access to the content 24 hours after they enrolled.
 For example, if they enroll at 5pm their local time, they will get access to the Drip content at 5pm their local time the following day.

 If you create a course start date Drip Schedule, and a lesson is set to release 1 day after start date, the student will have access to the content 24 hours after they first access the Course Player for this course.
 For example, if they first access your course at 5pm their local time, they will get access to the Drip content at 5pm their local time the following day.